-Urquhart Castle, now a Historic Environment Scotland Property, sits on a rocky outcrop overlooking the waters of Loch Ness.
+Urquhart Castle, now a Historic Environment Scotland Property, sits within Scotland’s Great Glen

 This geological fault line provides a natural route for traffic on the Caledonian Canal and the main A82 road linking Fort William and Inverness.

 Urquhart Castle: Loch Ness